by Linda Dunnavant

 Sometimes I take my kids places where they are expected to be very quiet.
 Church, airplanes, graduation ceremonies, the DMV… the list goes on and on.
 I keep our ZigZag Density Tumbler in my bag so that I can pull it out when I need the kids to sit and quietly entertain themselves for a bit.
 It came in handy several times on our recent vacation!
 Best of all, the ZigZag Density Tumbler is silent, safe, and easily transportable.

 The ZigZag Density Tumbler is a great multi-purpose tool.
-It is entertaining and soothing to play with, plus it can help encourage inquiry and demonstrate complex science concepts.
-It has been a big hit at my house, and I think you will enjoy it, too!
+It is entertaining and soothing to play with.
+Better still, it can help encourage inquiry and demonstrate complex science concepts.
+This lovely device is a huge hit at my house.
+I think you will enjoy it, too!

-Linda Dunnavant is a middle school teacher whose blog, “Tales of a Fifth Grade Teacher,” can be accessed here.
+Linda Dunnavant is a middle school teacher.
+Her blog is “Tales of a Fifth Grade Teacher.”